johnwarden/deliberati/content/post/2021-10-04-argument-model.md

 - A **premise**: the reason given to accept or reject the conclusion.
 - A **warrant**: an unstated claim that the premise, if accepted, is a good reason to accept or reject the conclusion.

-The diagram below shows a sample argument from a hypothetical jury trial, with labels for the three parts of the argument.

-<img src="/assets/images/distributed-bayesian-reasoning/anatomy-of-argument.svg"
-     alt="Anatomy of an Argument"
-     style="display: block; margin-left: auto; margin-right: auto; width: 500px" />

-### The Premise
+### Premise and Conclusion

-Since any logical combination of premises can be treated as a single premise, we will speak of an argument as having one explicit premise.

-The premise itself can be the conclusion of another argument.
+For example, during a jury trial, the prosecutor might claim that (𝐵) *the defendant signed a confession* to support the claim that  (𝐴) *the defendant is guilty*.
+In this case (𝐵) *the defendant signed a confession* is the premise, and (𝐴) *the defendant is guilty* is the conclusion

 An argument may be worded in such a way that the premise is unclear (sarcasm, etc.), but there is general agreement among argumentation theorists that there is always a premise hiding in an argument.
 Some authors use the "grounds", "evidence", or "data" instead of premise.

+Since any logical combination of premises can be treated as a single premise, we will speak of an argument as always having one explicit premise.

+It is easy to confuse the term *claim* with *premise* or *conclusion*.
+A claim is any declarative statement that can be agreed with or disagreed with.
+A claim can also take the **role** of premise or conclusion in some argument.
+In the example above, 𝐴 and 𝐵 are both claims, where 𝐵 takes on the role of premise, and 𝐴 takes on the role of conclusion.
+If the defense contested the premise 𝐵 with some new argument (e.g. *the signature was forged*), 𝐵 would take on the role of **conclusion** in the new argument.

 ### The Warrant

-The warrant can be thought of as a second unexpressed premise, comprising whatever might link the premise to the conclusion in the minds of the jurors.
+The warrant can be thought of as a second unexpressed premise, comprising whatever might link the premise to the conclusion in the minds of the arguers.

 Anything that is actually stated in the argument is part of the explicit premise, but there is always always *something* that is left unexpressed, some belief that justifies the inferential leap from premise to conclusion.
-In his case, the unexpressed premise might be a general rule like "if people confess, they are usually guilty", or something more specific, such as "this defendant wouldn't confess unless they are guilty."
-In any case, the warrant can be thought of as the belief, for whatever reason, that the premise is a good reason to accept the conclusion.
+In his case, the unexpressed premise might be a general rule like *if people confess, they are usually guilty*, or something more specific, such as *this defendant wouldn't confess unless they were guilty.* In any case, the warrant can be thought of as the claim that, for whatever reason, the premise is a good reason to accept the conclusion.

-So in our model, for simplicity sake, we assume **every argument has an implicit warrant**, which is the belief that **the premise is a good reason to accept the conclusion**.
+So in our model, for simplicity sake, we assume **every argument has an implicit warrant**, which is the claim that **the premise is a good reason to accept the conclusion**.

 The idea of an argument with an unstated premise is related to the Aristotles concept of [**enthymeme**](https://en.wikipedia.org/wiki/Enthymeme).
 This means that in our model, we in a sense treat all arguments as enthymemes.

+### Summary of Model

+The diagram below shows a sample argument with labels for the three parts of the argument.

+<img src="/assets/images/distributed-bayesian-reasoning/anatomy-of-argument.svg"
+     alt="Anatomy of an Argument"
+     style="display: block; margin-left: auto; margin-right: auto; width: 500px" />

 So in the diagram above, the argument in support of conclusion (𝐴) *the defendant is guilty*, has two halves.
 On the left is the premise (𝐵) *the defendant signed a confession*.
 This is the actual claim that has been made.
-On the right is the *warrant*: the belief that *𝐵 is a good reason to accept 𝐴*.
+On the right is the *warrant*: the claim that *𝐵 is a good reason to accept 𝐴*.

+This is a very simplified model.
+There are many concepts from the field of argumentation theory literature that we don't need to address here (rebuttals, backing, etc.), and our definitions may lack nuance.
+But these definitions are meant to provide not as a comprehensive theory of argumentation, but a vocabulary that helps us develop the [math](/distributed-bayesian-reasoning-math).

 ## Types of Arguments